Swedes gear up for hunting season. As the summer comes to an end, fall inevitably draws nearer, and with fall comes the hunting season.

 The accomplishment has been controversial, however, particularly with farmers and with Sweden’s aboriginal Sami people (known commonly outside Sweden as Lapps), whose reindeer herds represent easy prey for predators.
 Government programs compensate both groups for many of their losses.
 The reappearance of bears, wolverines and wolves on the outskirts of remote settlements throughout Scandinavia has also led to concern from small farmers and village residents.

-Around 70 wolves are estimated to be left in Scandinavia, and six family groups have been traced in the regions of Leksand, Hagfors, Filipstad and Dalsland-Halden as well as Årjäng-Kongsvinger.
+Close to 500 wolves are estimated to be left in Scandinavia, and six family groups have been traced in the regions of Leksand, Hagfors, Filipstad and Dalsland-Halden as well as Årjäng-Kongsvinger.
 Wolves have been hunted or chased away from civilization in recent years.
 In addition, Norwegians report that new packs of wolves are being formed following mating of the wild animals with runaway German Shepherds, and experts express concerns regarding these new and unpredictable hybrid races.

 The Sami are also calling for control of the growing wolverine population, which these traditionally nomadic herders blame for loss of reindeer.
 On the other hand, far from the spiritual and natural attitudes of native North American tribes, the much modernized Sami (snowmobile-riding hunters and herders who have obtained measurable political clout) display little reverence for any flora or fauna that impede the unlimited expansion of their vast reindeer holdings.